 Form the salmon mixture into eight equal-sized patties.
 If the mixture is too loose, transfer it to the refrigerator for 15 minutes until it firms up.
 Roll the patties in almond meal and place them on the prepared baking sheet.
 Brush the patties with olive oil and sprinkle with some cheddar cheese (optional).
 Bake for 12 to 15 minutes, flipping halfway through the cooking time.
 The patties should be crisp and golden when finished.
 Serve them with lemon wedges and arugula or watercress.

-Here at South Beach Diet, we love eating salmon any time of the year.
-It’s light enough to enjoy over a summer salad but still hearty enough for a healthy, holiday meal.
+We love eating salmon any time of the year.
+It’s light enough to enjoy over a fresh salad but still hearty enough for a healthy, holiday meal.
 Check out some of our favorite ways to enjoy this seafood staple below:

 - Creamy Salmon Cucumber Cups >